-Gripping the black collar at the top of the electrode, tighten until the O ring is fully compressed.
-Do not twist the clear section of the electrode whilst tightening.
+Gripping the knurled collar at the top of the electrode, tighten until the O ring is fully compressed.

 Useful Tip: The red lanyard that is attached to the pH/ORP storage cap makes a very useful belt wrench for tightening and loosening the pH/ORP and AUX electrodes.